CKalitin/ckalitin.github.io/_posts/1961-04-12-transition-to-robotaxis.md

 * Not everyone will run their car as a robotaxi, market saturation.
 In the future, this will be a relatively low margin market per km due to competition.
 * Amortize car cost

+Structure:
+1. Why it's a better service
+1. Potential cost (Amoritzation, Insurance, maintenance, cleaning, charging, etc.) + Higher efficiency than taxis
+2. Implications for public transit and current ride hailing services
+3. Implications for personal car ownership and the vehicle market
+4. Fleet advantage vs. personal car robotaxis

+## <b>Summary</b>

+* Use economics to understand the future.

+EVs:
+* Declining manufacturing costs and improving technology
+* Hydrogen, Hybrids, and ICE won't compete on economics
+* Think directionally on trucks

+Autonomy:
+* Tons of value, what do you price it at?
+* The Bitter Lesson, Tesla will win

+Ride Hailing:
+* Cheaper than personal car ownership and maybe public transit
+* Will take immense market share
+* The vehicle market will shrink
+* Amazing service, the future looks bright